 A few tips:

 As the School of Education transitions to this new high-stakes portfolio system, the Writing Center will offer some study in the genre and writing techniques expected in the edTPA.
 Although this workshop is especially targeted to Field I and Field 2 students, all Education students are welcome to attend.
 Register here.
-Be sure to bring your laptops!
+Be sure to bring your edTPA Handbook, a lesson you're working on or have completed, and your laptops!

 Writing Center tutors are here to assist you with all of your writing needs.
 Simply stop by Murphy Library Learning Center sign up for a tutoring session.
 You may also come in on a drop-in basis if tutors are available.
 Use our computers, our reference books, our couch, our staplers, our tables--but most of all use our friendly and knowledgeable tutoring staff.

 To get the most from your tutoring session, please bring a copy of the assignment as well as any notes or drafts.
 Feel free to bring in electronic versions of your work as well.
 Although tutors can help at the last minute, the sooner you can come in the better.
 Peer tutors encourage writers to be as independent as possible.
-We will not edit or proofread papers; instead, we ask questions designed to help writers find and analyze their own problems.
+We ask questions and build scenarios designed to help writers find and analyze their own problems.

 On any given day, you are as likely to see a biology major as an English major, a freshman as a senior--or even a graduate student--using the Writing Center.
 Some people are working on their resumes, others are brushing up on APA documentation, and still others are discussing paper topics or overcoming writer's block.
 The people who visit the Writing Center are a diverse group, but they all share a commitment to improve their writing.